Skip to content

 Self-employed?
 Let’s find you the right lender

 Every lender assesses self-employed income differently.
-Our specialist brokers know which lenders are the best fit for sole traders, contractors, and company directors — and we compare deals from 90+ lenders to maximise your borrowing.
+Our specialist brokers know which lenders suit sole traders, contractors and company directors, and we compare deals from 90+ lenders to get you the most you can borrow.